 55 Pages Posted: 28 May 2020 Last revised: 6 Apr 2021

-The co-movement between stock and short-term bond markets in US is weak in terms of the correlation between asset prices, variance decomposition and impulse response.
-It is essential to investors and policy makers to understand it, especially when several well-known asset pricing models imply a much stronger relationship than empirically observed.
-To explain this inconsistency, this paper presents a model with "Internally Rational" agents, who optimally update their subjective beliefs on stock prices.
-Compared with risk-free rate, agents' subjective beliefs are essential in generating stock market volatility.
-Quantitatively our model can jointly match the asset markets moments and the weak co-movement.
+The co-movement of stock prices and the risk-free rate in the United States is weak in terms of the correlation and variance decomposition.
+It is essential for investors and policymakers to understand such co-movement, especially when several well-known asset pricing models imply a much stronger relationship than the one empirically observed.
+To explain this inconsistency, this paper presents a model with "internally rational" agents who optimally update their subjective beliefs about stock prices.
+Compared with the risk-free rate, agents' subjective beliefs are essential for generating stock market volatility.
+Quantitatively, our model can jointly produce basic asset market facts and the weak co-movement.

 JEL Classification: G12, E44, D84